 Sufism does not focus only on the purification of the individual.
 While striving for selflessness, the salik (spiritual traveler) also devotes his or her insights to improving the social and cultural condition of the community, the nation, and humanity as a whole.
 This commitment to service makes Sufism a dynamic, transformative force on all levels, from personal to global.

 Whether or not they speak in terms of God, their insights echo the mystics’ age-old awareness of Divine Unity.
-Building from points of common understanding, teachers and students of Sufism are engaging scientists in dialogue, working to bridge the gaps between them and thereby help more individuals recognize the benefits of a spiritual view of life.
+Building from points of common understanding, teachers and students of Sufism are engaging with scientists in dialogue.
+Moreover they are working to bridge the gaps between them and thereby help more individuals recognize the benefits of a spiritual view of life.

-Sufism is not designed to provide a good living for teachers or heads of organizations, nor does it deliberately keep students in a state of mystification.
+Sufism is not designed to provide a good living for teachers or heads of organizations.
+Nor does it deliberately keep students in a state of mystification.
 Westerners – always eager to synthesize themselves – may embrace Sufism as a teaching designed to unite all religions and creeds.
 This, too, misrepresents its focus.
 Certainly the development of human beings’ spiritual potential can diminish intolerance, fanaticism, prejudice, and conflict.
 But these are the secondary results of the Sufi path, not goals.

 Other forms of education focus on the mind or the body, on developing skills, professional qualifications, or character.
 Sufism educates the heart.
-By developing the heart’s infinite capacity to plumb the universe of consciousness, aspirants gain insights that guide their lives and serve as vehicles for understanding self and God.
+By developing the heart’s infinite capacity to plumb the depths of consciousness, aspirants gain deep insights.
+These insights guide their lives and serve as vehicles for understanding self and God.
 Only the awakened heart can attain God-consciousness; the mind cannot.
 Those who pursue the Sufi path discover the secrets of awakening the heart.